 Do Maine Coons have sensitive stomachs?
 Maine Coons are not predisposed to sensitive stomachs however they can have occasional stomach disorders.
 Eating too quickly is invariably the reason for vomiting in Maine Coons and occasionally a change of food brand can cause stomach sensitivity.

-Why do some Maine Coons have more sensitive stomachs?
+Why some Maine Coons have more sensitive stomachs than others

-Maine Coon diarrhea and vomiting result when something irritates their stomach lining.
+Maine Coon diarrhea and vomiting result when something irritates the cat’s stomach lining.

 It’s not really clear why some Maine Coons have more sensitive stomachs than others.
 However, it’s a fact that some Maine Coons have more balanced diets than others and this plays a large role in a cat’s digestive health.